The Languages Spoken in Japan: A Guide for Global Businesses

 Standard Japanese (Nihongo): The Dominant Language

-Standard Japanese, or Nihongo, is the widely used language in Japan, although it’s not official.
+Standard Japanese, or Nihongo, is the dominant language used across education, government, media, and business communication in Japan.
 That’s because the Japanese constitution didn’t establish it or any other language as the official language.

 However, the constitution established Nihongo as the official language for media and education.
 And it’s also the language of choice in government and official correspondence.